nchase/memetica/src/2015-10-11-addiction.md

 And what can it teach us about how we engage with a world that increasingly asks for our attention?

-More productively, what can it teach us about _how_ to engage with that world?

-And then, how do we go about becoming addicted to things that are good for us?
+And how do we go about becoming addicted to things that are good for us?

 ---